Heavenly Helpers (Wings Optional)

 What do you do when you barely recognize the world you live in?
 What do you do when the safety of the innocents is threatened, when marriages are built on deception, and hope is hard to come by?
 If you're Train (2003), you beckon the angels to help.

 3. "How Do You Talk to an Angel?" by The Heights

 He dreams about her, he feels her in the air, she moves his soul.
 Now if he can only talk to her.
 That's the dilemma posed in this 1992 song by The Heights.

-For this 2010 song, Alicia Keys re-titled her 2007 "Prelude To A Kiss" to benefit Haiti in the aftermath of a massive earthquake there.
+For this 2010 song, Alicia Keys re-titled her 2007 "Prelude to a Kiss" to benefit Haiti in the aftermath of its massive earthquake.
 The song highlights the lonely feelings and heavy heart one feels when facing massive personal burdens alone:

 But that's a lonely road to travel

 And it's a long, long way to heaven